kosma/gitlab-art/README.md

 4. Run `art download` to fetch required artifacts to your local cache and `art install` to install them to the project directory.

+## The Lockfile

+The `artifacts.lock.yml` is conceptually similar to Ruby's `Gemfile.lock`: it allows locking to exact revisions and builds while still semantically tracking tags or branches and allowing easy updates when needs arise.
+The following good practices should be followed:

+* Always run `art update` after editing `artifacts.yml`.
+* Always commit both files to version control.
+* Do not run `art update` automatically unless you enjoy breaking the build.

 ## Continuous integration

 Add the following commands to your `.gitlab-ci.yml`: